Engim-eu/gpx_kml/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/Engim-eu/gpx_kml.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/gpx_kml/blob/master/CODE_OF_CONDUCT.md).

+## Coverage

+Coverage will be added in the next version, however it has been tested locally and has given the results uploaded

 ## Code of Conduct